andreypz/nwu-dalitz-analysis/LOG.md

 2013-Oct-18
   * Mva Tree is saved for further electron training
-  * Options in TSelector class are used (instead of templete files) 2013-Oct-17
+  * Options in TSelector class are used (instead of template files)

+2013-Oct-17
   * cmsenv.sh script is added: no need to install CMSSW anymore
   * First selection of merged dalitz electrons is implemented